 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Schools seem to chug along unnoticed.
-Johnny goes to school and comes home and does his homework and on and on like a spinning wheel.
-Then one day, a school administrator calls and says Johnny has been referred for an “SST meeting.”
-The school person then gives a quick explanation about a school “SST team.”
-Supposedly an SST meeting and plan will help Johnny learn.
+Students often seem to chug along unnoticed.
+Students go to school and do homework and on and on like a spinning wheel.
+What if a school administrator calls and says a student has been referred for an “SST meeting?”
+What is this “SST” and should a parent get one?

 What Does SST Stand For?

-I have heard the abbreviation student or school SST interpreted different ways over the years, but here are the most common “definitions” of this term:
+I have heard the abbreviation student or school SST interpreted different ways over the years, but here are the most common “definitions:”

 – Student Study Team